shamanec/GADS-devices-provider/docs/setup.md

 ### Setup udev rules
 **NB** Before this step you need to register your devices in `config.json` according to [Devices setup](#devices-setup)
 1. Execute `curl -X POST http://localhost:{ProviderPort}/device/create-udev-rules`
-2. Copy the newly created `90-device.rules` file to `/etc/udev/rules.d/` - `sudo cp 90-device.rules /etc/udev/rules/`
+2. Copy the newly created `90-device.rules` file in the project folder to `/etc/udev/rules.d/` - `sudo cp 90-device.rules /etc/udev/rules/`
 3. Execute `sudo udevadm control --reload-rules` or restart the machine

+**NB** You need to perform this step each time you add a new device to `config.json` so that the symlink for that respective device is properly created in `/dev`

 ### Update the Appium config
 1. Open `config.json`